Kurt Benirschke

-Kurt Benirschke (May 26, 1924 – September 10, 2018) was a German-American pathologist, geneticist and expert on the placenta and reproduction in humans and myriad mammalian species.
-At the San Diego Zoo, he created the world's first frozen zoo for the cryopreservation of genetic material from endangered species.
+Kurt Benirschke (May 26, 1924 – September 10, 2018) was a German-American pathologist, geneticist, and animal conservationist.
+He was expert on the placenta,reproduction in humans, and myriad mammalian species.
+In 1975, Benirschke founded the San Diego Zoo's Center for the Reproduction of Endangered Species, where he created the world's first frozen zoo for the cryopreservation of genetic material from endangered species.

 Early life and education

 Benirschke grew up in Glückstadt, a small town in northern Germany.
 He received his M.D. degree from the University of Hamburg in 1948.
 He immigrated to the United States in 1949.

 Career

 After an internship in New Jersey, he trained in pathology at university hospitals affiliated with Harvard Medical School in Boston.
 In 1955, he became pathologist of the Boston Lying-in Hospital, now part of the Brigham and Women's Hospital, and there developed his interest in the placenta and reproductive problems.

 From 1960 to 1970 he was the chairman of the department of pathology at Dartmouth Medical School in Hanover, New Hampshire, and pursued his interests in placental pathology and comparative reproductive pathology.
 There, he developed a passion for comparative cytogenetics, discovering the reason for the sterility of mules and investigating twinning in armadillos and marmosets.

 In 1970, Benirschke moved west to participate in the development of a new medical school of the University of California, San Diego (UCSD).
 He established a genetics laboratory and ran the autopsy service at UCSD.
 He also chaired the department of pathology for two years.

-In 1976, Benirschke persuaded the Board of Trustees of the San Diego Zoo to establish a formal research department.
-Benirschke led this new research department, which was named the Center for the Reproduction of Endangered Species, until 1987 when he became a member of the Zoo's Board of Trustees.
+In 1975, Benirschke persuaded the Board of Trustees of the San Diego Zoo to establish a formal research department.
+Benirschke led this new research department, which was named the Center for the Reproduction of Endangered Species, until 1986 he became a member of the Zoo's Board of Trustees.
 He set up a laboratory at the Zoo to study the chromosomes of mammals, particularly aspects relating to reproduction and evolution.
 In collaboration with T.C.
 Hsu, he published an Atlas of Mammalian Chromosomes which presented the karyotypes of 400 different species of mammals.

-He established at the Zoo a collection of frozen cells and reproductive material from dozens of highly endangered species that became famous as the first "Frozen Zoo".
+He established at the Zoo a collection of frozen cells and reproductive material from dozens of highly endangered species that became famous as the first "Frozen Zoo."
 In the 1970s when he began this collection, there was no technology available to make use of it, but he quoted Daniel Boorstin: "You must collect things for reasons you don't yet understand."
 The Frozen Zoo eventually became a priceless genetic resource.